What are futures and how do you trade them?

 Speculate on a wide range of markets

-You can trade futures on indices, commodities and bonds with us:
+You can trade futures CFDs on indices and commodities with us:

 Understand how futures trading works